 Cyrus Skinner was captured and given a long prison sentence.

-Though Rattlesnake Dick Barter was not known to have ever killed anyone, he nonetheless, terrorized the Sierra foothills for over three years from 1856 to 1859.
-Barter is buried at the Old Auburn Cemetery, in Auburn, California.
-The deputy tax collector that he killed, George Martin, is buried nearby.
+Rattlesnake Dick Barter terrorized the Sierra foothills for over three years from 1856 to 1859.
+He is buried at the Old Auburn Cemetery, in Auburn, California.

 The mule-train robbery gold taken by Barter’s gang in 1856 and hidden in the Trinity Mountains, near Redding, has never been recovered.
 Forty Thousand dollars in gold still awaits its finder, but the search would be difficult in the vastness of the more than two million acre Shasta-Trinity National Forest.